-7. Singapore Is Safe, Not Crimeless.
+7. The Lion City Is Safe, Not Crime-Free.

 And if you are unfortunate enough to be within an establishment when someone gets rowdy, do not panic, just leave as quickly as possible.
 Be assured that the staff would have called for help before you are even through the door.

-You could also sign up for a free account at Wireless@SG on arrival.
-Once registered, you can enjoy Internet connection at any of the numerous Wireless@SG hotspots around the country, locations such as libraries and museums.
+You could also sign up for a free account at Wireless@SGx on arrival.
+Once registered, you can enjoy Internet connection at any of the numerous Wireless@SGx hotspots around the country, locations such as libraries and museums.
 The service itself is available as a free app, and once configured, will keep you auto-connected throughout your stay.

 Note: Singaporean pre-paid SIM cards have terminated all support for 2G phones since 2016.

 9. Most Singaporeans Speak Some Degree of English.